The latest Green Plaque Awards

 Nominated by Dr Wendy Freer of Ashby-de-la-Zouch

-Born in 1911, Kenney was the artist who created the image and personality of Thomas the Tank Engine and the other engines in Reverend W. Awdry’s famous series.
+Born in 1911, Kenney was the artist who between 1957 and 1962 illustrated six books in the Rev W Awdry’s Railway Series – better known as the Thomas the Tank Engine books.
+His art also became known across the world due to his work with Loughborough-based publisher Ladybird Books, as he illustrated a total of 31 titles between 1954 and 1972 – the majority of them focusing on important historical figures.
 From Kibworth, Kenney was also a fine artist, painting rural and country scenes using the local hunts as his subjects.

 Nominated by Stephen Butt of Kibworth Beauchamp